Niryo/rfcs/text/0000-unify-state-api.md

 }
 ```

 Again, same API, same magic behind the scenes that makes each component get the correct local state.
-What's interesting here, is that we can use as many local State objects as we want, and we don't need to pay attention to the call order, because we can uniquely identify the states.
+What's interesting here, is that we can use as many local State objects as we want, and we don't need to pay attention to the call order, because we can uniquely identify the states, so no need for weird rules like "don't put custom hooks inside an `if` statement".

 # Additional Api
 ### Support effects in local state:
-In order to fully support the capabilities of hooks, we need to allow something like `useEffect` to interact with the state.
+In order to fully support the capabilities of hooks, we need to somehow mimic `useEffect`.
 Here is one suggestion:
 ```javascript
 const localState = React.LocalState(initialState, actions, effects);
 ```
-The effects props is a function that receives the state and props as a parameter, and is being called on every render (and on unMount) of the host component (the component that is currently using the local state).
+The effects props is a function that receives the state, and also the props of the host component (the component that is currently using the local state).
+This function will be called on every render (and on unMount).
 The return value will be used as a cleanup, just like `useEffect`:
 ```javascript
 (state, props) => {
    subscribe();